-If major retailers with significant cybersecurity measures can be breached, any organization is vulnerable.
+If major retailers with significant cybersecurity measures can be breached, any organization with basic cybersecurity is vulnerable.

 But who’s responsible for providing a safe environment?
 Consumers bear some responsibility, but ultimately it’s the organizations that employ them and businesses that they shop with that need to ensure they are taking proactive computer security measures.